 Whether you are collecting wall art or stamps and photographs, make sure your home has well-balanced humidity all year long.
 Rising and falling of humidity can cause postage stamps to become delicate and discolored and can even curl the corners on your photographs.
 Dry air can also make the paint used to create artwork brittle or cause it to crack.

 Are you a collector of wine?
 Or a player of the piano?
 Humidity matters to you, too.
 A lack of humidity can cause the cork in a fine bottle of wine to fracture or shrink, potentially ruining your vino.
 Low humidity may also cause pianos, violins, and other fine instruments to be out-of-tune or result in cracks in the wood.

-Not sure if your home has the correct amount of humidity?
-Call Roland J. Down Service Experts Heating & Air Conditioning today for a complimentary in-home comfort analysis and be sure your air isn’t harming your valuable home.
+Curious if your home has the right amount of humidity?
+Call Roland J. Down Service Experts today or schedule online for a free in-home comfort analysis and make sure your air isn’t hurting your valuable home.